Inspiaaa/UnityHFSM/README.md

 - Terminating the Coroutine on state exit

-As a result of a [limitation of the C# language](https://stackoverflow.com/questions/35473442/yield-return-in-the-lambda-expression), you can sadly not use lambda expression to define IEnumerators (=> Coroutines)
+As a result of a [limitation of the C# language](https://stackoverflow.com/questions/35473442/yield-return-in-the-lambda-expression), you can sadly not use lambda expressions to define IEnumerators (=> Coroutines)